Ingensi/docker-play-framework/README.md

 ## Image inheritance

-This docker image inherits from the ingeni/oracle-jdk image.
-It includes an oracle jdk install in its latest version.
+This docker image inherits from the ingeni/oracle-jdk:centos6-latest image.
+It includes an oracle jdk install in its latest version, based on a centos6.